KirikWorld/ctf-kpk/README.md

 ### **On windows:**

-Firstly you need to set up python environment in cmd (primary) ir powershell with commands:
+Firstly you need to set up python environment in cmd (primary) or powershell with commands:

 `./venv/Scripts/activate.ps1` for powershell | `.\\venv\\Scripts\\activate.bat` for cmd ---> in backend directory